 A commercial pilot wouldn’t get far without a crew, and the world will always need new pilots.
 This course section provides a dual focus of preparing you to both manage a crew, and to instruct others in the art of piloting.

-Upon successful completion of the bachelors in aeronautics degree and passing of related exams, you will be well-equipped as an Airfield Operations Specialist.
-You will be able to enter this field ahead of the game, based on the extensive knowledge that you have obtained during your Bachelor of Science degree studies.
-You will possess the skills and expertise necessary for ensuring the safe and efficient operations of the industry, as you apply your knowledge toward assisting pilots in all aspects of their navigations.
-Multiple agencies employ the services of trained Airfield Operations Specialists, providing opportunities for proximity relocation and wage growth.

-v3.1:

-A commercial pilot wouldn’t get far without a crew, and the world will always need new pilots.
-This course section provides a dual focus of preparing you to both manage a crew, and to instruct others in the art of piloting.

 Upon successful completion of the bachelors in aeronautics degree and passing of related exams, you will be well-equipped as an Airline Pilot, Copilot or Flight Engineer.
 You will be able to enter this field ahead of the game, based on the extensive knowledge that you have obtained during your Bachelor of Science degree studies.
 Graduates of this program may work for airlines, cargo carriers, tour and charter operators, flight schools, and in a variety of other agencies as professional pilots.